 Motion of the skin was accomplished with a cloth solver system.
 “With a cloth solver, all the vertices are connected and we apply forces to them,” Stinson explained.
 “For the skin, we connect all the points in the skin individually to muscles or perhaps bone underneath with Newtonian spring forces.”
 When a muscle was moved, the fat layer preserved the distance between skin and muscle, moving the spring forces anchored to the skin points — which amounted to 15,000 in the Sammael digital model.
 This sequence of events triggered the skin movement.
 “One of the things our skin tool does that’s unique is to run in static or dynamic mode,” Stinson said.
 “In dynamic mode, like a cloth solver, the position of the skin in frame 105 depends on the position and velocity of frame 104.”
 The system thus allowed the simulation of subtle effects like skin and fat jiggling.

-The CG model was obtained primarily from a scan of the hero suit, enhanced with displacement maps — an advanced CGI texturing method.
+Displacement maps provided texture on Sammael’s skin.
 “Some of that detail was modeled,” said Joel Friesch to Cinefex, “but at Tippett Studio, we rely heavily on displacement and our painters.
 When Sammael was moving fast, motion blur tended to soften him; so we were always tinkering with the displacement numbers to make sure that he retained that detail.”
-For the first Sammael’s ‘death’, a combination of a touched-up stunt suit and a complex decomposition animation achieved the on-screen effect.
+For the first Sammael’s ‘death’, a combination of a touched-up stunt suit and a complex decomposition animation were used for the effect.

-Wayne Barlowe ultimately commented on the experience, stating that “working with Del Toro has to stand as one of the high points of my career.
+Wayne Barlowe commented in retrospect on the Hellboy experience and the creation of Sammael, stating that “working with Del Toro has to stand as one of the high points of my career.
 He is an extraordinarily visual director whose on-screen aesthetic must be considered unique among his peers.
 Understanding his desire to make imagined film characters as interesting and surprising to the viewer as possible is critical to begin any design curve with him.”

 For more pictures of Sammael, visit the Monster Gallery.